-Based on its sales, its research and development activities and its experience in the industry, the Company believes there is a worldwide trend toward CAD-based factory-floor metrology, which has resulted in the introduction of CAD-based inspection software for conventional CMMs by most of the large CMM manufacturers.
+The worldwide trend toward CAD-based factory floor metrology has resulted in the introduction of CAD-based inspection software for conventional CMMs by most of the large CMM manufacturers.
 Certain CMM manufacturers also are miniaturizing, and in some cases increasing the mobility of, their conventional CMMs.
 There can be no assurance that CMM manufacturers will not alter their products to provide functions which are competitive with those of the Company's products.